Dipolar physics: A review of experiments with magnetic quantum gases: Dipolar collapse and quantum stabilised states of Bose gases

-Recent experiments with BECs coupled to light fields forming lattices have shown a variation of the original idea of supersolidity where atomic density patterns are spontaneously formed but with a fixed and externally determined period~\cite{Leonard2017sfi,Li2017asp}.
-In these experiments two continuous symmetries are broken, one of which allowing a spatial translational invariance.
-The breaking of this continuous symmetry fixes the point of origin of the lattice but not its period, which is determined by the external light field.
-More recently, a continuous $U(1)$ translational symmetry was created in system of multimode light coupled to a BEC.
-The breaking of this symmetry resulted in a supersolid with vibrations exhibiting a Goldstone dispersion of acoustic phonon excitations~\cite{Guo2021aol}.
-We will now discuss the simultaneous quest for a supersolid supporting crystal phonon excitations like a real solid in a dipolar gas.
+{Besides the supersolids made from dipolar quantum fluids alternative approaches to supersolidity with ultracold atoms include miscible two-component BECs with SOC as well as optically pumped superfluids in a cavity that mediated interactions via the scattered light~\cite{Leonard2017sfi,Li2017asp}.
+All concepts have in common a momentum-dependent interaction that leads to a minimum at finite momentum in the dispersion relation on the superfluid side of the phase transition.
+This is called the roton minimum.
+In both the dipolar supersolid and the SOC systems, two branches of the excitation spectrum exist on the supersolid side of the phase transition.
+They correspond to the Goldstone modes of the two double symmetry-breaking processes, the breaking of the translational symmetry and the breaking of the U(1) phase invariance of the condensate.
+More recently, a continuous U(1) translational symmetry was created in system of multimode cavity light coupled to a BEC.
+The breaking of this symmetry resulted in a supersolid with transverse vibrations exhibiting a Goldstone dispersion of phonon excitations~\cite{Guo2021aol}.
+We will now focus the discussion on the simultaneous quest for a supersolid supporting crystal phonon excitations like a real solid in a dipolar gas only.}